champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5300/Media-Use-Journal/2021-06-20-media-and-the-most-vulnerable-population.md

     site: https://ed.ted.com/on/CWRuB7Y9
 ---

+??? quote "Assignment"
     This week I would like you to reflect upon your childhood and how adver!sers found you.

 ## Media Use Journal